Liyi2021ibcas/multitrophic-diversity-effects-on-productivity/README.md

 Copyright (C) 2020 The R Foundation for Statistical Computing

-Li et al_multitrophic diversity and productivity analyses.R -> This code will show how we analyzed the relatinships (1)between tree speceis richness and arthropod diversity; (2) between arthropod diversity and primary productivity; (3)among tree speceis richness, functional traits, arthropod diversity and primary productivity.
+Li et al_multitrophic diversity and productivity analyses.R -> This code will show how we analyzed the relationships (1)between tree speceis richness and arthropod diversity; (2) between arthropod diversity and primary productivity; (3)among tree speceis richness, leaf functional traits (i.e., FD & CWM), arthropod diversity and primary productivity.